This blog is co-authored by Monica Mullen.

 By creating a customer-centric strategy, your organization will have the right information at the right time to stay ahead of your competition, manage healthy customer relationships and maximize value for your stakeholders.

-If you’re ready to deliver customer-centric experiences that boost revenue, loyalty, and retention, then join us at our Customer Experience Leadership Forum.
-You’ll hear about innovations in master data management technology from industry leaders—including Informatica client KPMG, Forrester Research, and Accenture—and walk away with the tools you need to get the most out of your customer data.
+If you’re ready to deliver customer-centric experiences that boost revenue, loyalty, and retention, then join us at our Informatica World Tour.
+You’ll hear about innovations in master data management technology from industry leaders—and walk away with the tools you need to get the most out of your customer data.